 SAIC Galaxy

 SAIC, an American government contractor, developed the SAIC Galaxy mobile PA-RISC workstation as part of a military contract, TAC-4 in 1994.
-SAIC Galaxy were based on HP 9000/712 Unix workstations integrated into robust cases (8kg!).
+SAIC Galaxy are based on HP 9000 712 Unix workstations integrated into robust cases (8kg!).

-SAIC Galaxy 1100 were no RISC laptops but mobile workstations to be used with AC power with no batteries.
-They are pretty rare and were originally built for military and intelligence (ISR) applications.
+SAIC Galaxy 1100 are no RISC laptops but mobile workstations to be used with AC power and no batteries.
+They are pretty rare, being originally built for military and intelligence (ISR) applications.
 Besides a few modifications, Galaxy 1100 are standard PA-RISC workstations and support standard PA-RISC operating systems and software.

 Introduced 1994 1994